-Too often, historians, in their straightforward dogma of telling what is known, ignore what is unknown.
+Too often, historians, in their straight-ahead dogma of telling only what is known, ignore the unknown to the detriment of understanding.
 Questions which are unanswerable, or tangential, are routinely ignored.
-But often it is that the devil is in the details.
-The tangential information can dramatically change our understanding of a situation.
+But often, the devil lay’s in those details, and the tangential information can dramatically alter our understanding of a situation.

 This is exceptionally true of the history of France, at least for the period between the revolution of 1789 and the First World War.
 These side issues which are rarely addressed in the straight-ahead locomotive that is the essay, this linear history is incomplete and somewhat distorted.
 History, ultimately, is not true as it seems.
 History, when dug into deeply, is like a magician, who, with the tap of a wand, and a poof of smoke, makes the truth, the ability to arrive at a simple conclusion disappear…

 I would discover that every seemingly straightforward historical French story is full of chicanes, twists, and subplots.
-Whatever simple event you believed you may have understood with some clarity, more often than not reveals with deeper probing that you were under-informed, if not misinformed.
+Whatever simple event you believed you may have understood with some clarity, reveals, with deeper probing, that you were under-informed, if not misinformed.